FutureSharks/iptv-stream-cleaner/README.md

 # IPTV Stream cleaner

+Have you tried to download IPTV playlists only to find that a majority of the streams don't work?
+It's super annoying.

-A simply python script to filter out bad or non-functioning video streams from IPTV playlist files.
+Here is a simply python script to filter out bad or non-functioning video streams from IPTV playlist files.
 It will check each playlist item, its video stream links and any nested playlist items.

 It can also write a new playlist file containing the good streams.